Louisiana Drivers License Renewal

 Drivers should also note that certain parishes charge an additional $4.50 parish process fee.
 The LA OMV accepts cash and all major credit cards.
 However, if you renew by mail, it is acceptable to send a check or money order.
 If you renew drivers license online in LA, you must pay using a credit or debit card.

-When to Renew Your Louisiana Driver's License
+Your Louisiana Driver's License

 You can renew your Louisiana drivers license every six years, regardless of your age.
 Drivers can renew drivers license up to 180 days before its expiration date, and up to 10 days after.
 If you fail to renew your drivers license within this time frame, you will be subject to an additional $15 late fee.